Tire code

-The DOT code is an alphanumeric character sequence molded into the sidewall of the tire and allows the identification of the tire and its age.
-The code is mandated by the U.S. Department of Transportation but is used worldwide.
-The DOT code is also useful in identifying tires subject to product recall or at end of life due to age.

-Since 1st February 2021 UK vehicle Regulations do not permit the use of tyres over 10 years old on the front steered axle(s) of heavy goods vehicles, buses and coaches.
-The ban also applies to all tyres in single configuration on minibuses.
-In addition, it is a requirement for all tyres on these vehicles to display a legible date code.

-ETRTO and TRA
+ETRTO, TRA, and JATMA

-The European Tyre and Rim Technical Organisation (ETRTO) and the Tire and Rim Association (TRA) are two organizations that influence national tire standards.
-The objectives of the ETRTO include aligning national tire and rim standards in Europe.
-The Tire and Rim Association, formerly known as The Tire and Rim Association of America, Inc., is an American trade organization which standardizes technical standards.
+The European Tyre and Rim Technical Organisation (ETRTO) and the Tire and Rim Association (TRA), formerly known as The Tire and Rim Association of America, Inc., are two organizations that influence national tire standards.
+There exists also the Japan Automobile Tyre Manufacturers' Association, Inc. (JATMA).
+In practice, the standards of the three organizations have evolved together and are fairly interchangeable, though the load and inflation tables will give slightly different values for the same size tire.

 In the United States, the Office of Vehicle Safety Compliance, a component of the Department of Transportation, is one of the agencies tasked to enforce the Federal Motor Vehicle Safety Standard (FMVSS).
 Canada has published tire regulations, such as the Motor Vehicle Tire Safety Regulations SOR 95-148.